Actively Recruiting

 You may qualify if you...

-- Adults, according to the local law
+- Adults according to local law

-- Patient diagnosed with lymphedema
+- Diagnosed with lymphedema

 You will not qualify if you...

-- Patients unable or unwilling to provide informed consent
+- Unable or unwilling to provide informed consent

 - History of significant bleeding, coagulopathy, or Von Willebrand's disease

-- Patients with implanted pacemaker
+- Presence of implanted pacemaker

-- Planned vein graft (venous or arterial)
+- Planned venous or arterial vein graft

-- For free tissue transfer patients: buried flaps or multiple flaps planned
+- For free tissue transfer patients: buried flaps or multiple planned flaps

 AI-Screening